fynn07/healthcare-management-system/README.md

 - **🔒 Secure User Authentication**
   - Role-based access for patients, healthcare providers, and administrators.
   - Password encryption and secure session management.

+- **📄 Export Medical Records to PDF**
+  - Patients can easily **export their medical records** into a **PDF format**.
+  - The PDF feature includes a detailed summary of all the records inside **theHealthBook.**
+  - Ensures patient data is formatted professionally for printing or sharing.

 - **🆔 Unique Digital Identification**
   - Each patient is assigned a unique ID for streamlined tracking.